Fragments and Epigrams

 and blown by gentle breezes [...]—

-Here you, Cypress, pray take up the wreathes
+Here you, Cypris, pray take up the wreathes

 and delicately pour the nectar